 Your business name can be evocative of the kinds of client you serve, your company mission, or what makes your business unique.
 No matter what imagery your company name is associated with, however, one thing is certain: your name is your calling card.

 It’s no wonder Fortune 500 companies spend millions of dollars on studies and consultants when it comes time to name a business.
 But you don’t need millions to run a successful test, and you don’t need a thousand company name ideas to begin testing.
-Follow these four tips and you’ll be well on your way to finding the best business name for your company.
+Follow these four tips and you’ll be well on your way to finding the best name for your company.

 Your business name is distinct from your business logo, and creating the two should be separate processes.
 Each has different considerations and will be judged using distinct criteria.